What Is a Long-Term Incentive Plan?

 Employee Stock Options

-Employee Stock Options (ESOs) are an integral component of long term incentive plans offered by many companies to attract and retain talent.
+Employee Stock Options (ESOs) are an integral component of long-term equity incentive plans offered by many companies to attract and retain talent.
 ESOs provide employees the right to purchase company stock at a predetermined price, known as the strike price, within a specific period, aligning their interests with the company's success.

 ESOs typically have a vesting period, during which employees earn the right to exercise the options.
 Once vested, employees can buy shares at the strike price and potentially profit if the company's stock value increases.